Pre-registration rules

 You must also meet these registration requirements:

-• be a District of Columbia resident at least 30 days preceding the next election
+• be a resident of the District of Columbia for 30 days

-• not have been judged legally incompetent by a court of law
+• not have been found by a court to be legally incompetent to vote

 Florida pre-registration rules